-Step 7) – Bake in the oven at 180 ° C (350 F) for about 50 minutes.
+Step 7) – Bake at 180° C (350 F) for about 50 minutes.
 The apple cake will be ready when the apple slices are toasted and golden.
 Let the cake cool before serving.

 For those with a sweet tooth, here a truly irresistible touch: serve this apple cake with whipped cream, pastry cream or vanilla ice cream!

-You can keep the apple cake for two or three days under a dessert glass cloche or by covering it with cling film for food.
+You can keep Italian apple cake for two or three days under this beautiful Cake Stand with Dome or cover it with cling film.

-You can freeze the sliced apple cake, and defrost it when you need it.
-Defrost it slowly; first in the fridge then at room temperature!
+You can freeze apple cake cut into slices and defrost them when you need.
+Defrost it slowly, first in the fridge then at room temperature!
 Also excellent heated in the microwave.